ebitsdev/udacity-fend-myreads-react/README.md

 - Clone this repository
 - Using the terminal change directory to the cloned repository folder
 - Run the following command `npm install` and `npm start`.
-You need to have installed the Node and npm installed on your local machine.
+You need to have installed Node.js and npm installed on your local machine.

 ## How to contribute to this project